groupvine/pg-jobber/README.md

 ### Initialize jobber

-To be done once during server startup initialization (same for job requesters and workers).
+To be done once during server startup initialization (same for job requesters and servers).

 ```
 var myId     = "server-10.0.0.17";